jianshu93/parahmm/docs/index.md

 A multi-core machine to evaluate the performance.

 ## Our goals:
-75% Goal:
+80% Goal:
-Implementing a multi-threaded HMM with SIMD intrinsics especially for large state space. (including baum–Welch algorithm, forward algorithm, backward algorithm and viterbi algorithm)
+Implementing a multi-threaded HMM with SIMD intrinsics especially for large state space which needs friendly data locality. (including baum–Welch algorithm, forward algorithm, backward algorithm and viterbi algorithm)

 100% Goal:
 Exploring bottleneck of HMM for relative small state space.
 Generalizing HMM algorithm optimization with different strategies for different state space configuration.